ibm-cloud-docs/solution-tutorials/lamp-stack.md

 # PHP web application on a LAMP Stack
 This solution walks you through the creation of an Ubuntu **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP (the LAMP stack).
 To see the LAMP server in action, you will install and configure the [WordPress](https://wordpress.org/) open source application.

-Steps: 4 | 15 minutes
+Time to complete: 15 minutes

 ## Objectives
 * Provision a LAMP server
 * Install Apache, MySQL, and PHP
 * Verify installation and configuration
 * Install and configure WordPress
+* Configure domain
+* Secure, monitor and scale

 ![Architecture diagram - coming soon!](images/solution4/Architecture.png)